 Capella Hotels & Resorts locations

-Capella Hotels & Resorts currently has just eight properties in its portfolio, so it’s among the smallest hotel collections out there, with all properties being in Asia-Pacific.
+Capella Hotels & Resorts currently has just 10 properties in its portfolio, so it’s among the smallest hotel collections out there, with all properties being in Asia-Pacific.

-However, the brand should expand by 50% in the next couple of years, with upcoming properties in Kyoto in 2026, and in Florence, Riyadh, and Shenzhen, in 2027.
+However, the brand is expanding significantly at the moment.
+In the coming years, we should see new properties open in Elanan, Florence, Kenting, Nanjing, Riyadh, and Shenzhen.
 As you can see, we’ll finally see Capella make its European debut.
 So while there’s a lack of geographic diversity in the portfolio, Asia-Pacific is such a good region for hospitality, so you’ve gotta appreciate how this also allows the brand to have stellar properties.

-One other thing I should mention is that Capella also owns Patina Hotels & Resorts, which currently has properties in the Maldives and Osaka.
+One other thing I should mention is that Capella also owns Patina Hotels & Resorts, which currently has properties in the Maldives and Osaka, with locations coming to Tianjin and Sanya.
 This is a separate hotel group, but also very well regarded, so it’s worth being aware of.

 With the above out of the way, let’s go over the details of Capella’s current properties.